 THEA 415 (3-3-0) Theatre Management: A study of the tools of theatre management, with emphasis on box office management, promotion costs, and the responsibilities of production staff.
 Promotion work with the FSU Theatre Company productions.
-Prerequisite: THEA 203

 THEA 420 (3-3-0) African American Theatre: A study of the theory and practice of African American Theatre, focusing on its evolution as well as the contemporary African American Theatre.
-Prerequisite: THEA 203

 THEA 421 (3-0-6) Play Production: A seminar and laboratory in directing plays, with special emphasis on each student's directing a one-act play for public presentation.

-Prerequisite: THEA 203 Or THEA 333
+Prerequisite: THEA 333 And permission of instructor

 THEA 430 (3-0-6) Theatre Internship: Practical work experience in selected area in conjunction with professional theatre companies.
 Available to advanced theatre majors or students in special programs as juniors or seniors who have strongly demonstrated the ability to work independently.

-Prerequisite: THEA 203 And THEA 206 And THEA 237
+Prerequisite: THEA 203 And THEA 206 And THEA 237 And permission of instructor

 THEA 450 (3-3-0) Senior Seminar: A study of selected topics in speech and theatre, with completion of a major research and/or production project required.

 Prerequisite: Senior standing